musiqpad/mqp-node-api/README.md

 .removeDj(uid);
 .swap(uid1, uid2);
 .move(uid, position);
+.vote(voteType);

 // Don't change these, create new Objects:
 .queue  // Array of users in Queue
+.media // If you can, use the data from advance events instead!
 .currentdj
 .roles
 .roleOrder